 Multiple Mini Interviews

 Applicants selected for stage two of the admissions process will be asked to attend a nine station multiple mini interview (MMI) to determine non-cognitive performance.
-MMIs are being used to test non-cognitive competence and the applicant’s personal statement is considered within this process.
-This session will be in either December or February.
+MMIs are being used to test non-cognitive competence and the applicant’s personal statement is considered within this process. the provisional dates for 2015 entry for the MMIs are January 20, 21 and 22 and March 11.
+No offers will be made until all the interviews are over and all applicants are marked and ranked.
+This is likely to be late March/early April 2015.

 These interviews have been designed to test the following which have been identified by both patients and academic staff as key non-cognitive competencies for medicine: